-WE RECOMMEND that the approach outlined is adopted as a basis of a policy to support parental leave for councillors.
-Should a policy on Parental Leave for Councillors be approved it should be actively promoted to prospective and current Councillors alongside the Dependents' Carers Allowance.
+WE RECOMMEND that the approach recommended in 2022 is adopted as a basis of a policy to support parental leave for councillors.
+The Parental Leave policy for Councillors should be actively promoted to prospective and current Councillors alongside the Dependents' Carers Allowance.
 This should form part of a wider 'Be A Councillor' (LGA led initiative) programme led by the Council and supported by political groups; to enhance and further increase the diversity of councillor representation.